capitalone/Particle-Cloud-Framework/examples/quasiparticle/aws/jit/README.md

 # What is Just in Time Infrastructure
 Just in Time Infrastructure (JiTI) is a deployment model in which the entire infrastructure required for an application is written in code and deployed with the same life cycles alongside the application.
-Check our docs for more infomation on JiTI and the benifits this provides.
+This ensures that your infrastructure code is always the most recent version, providing security and resiliency.
+JiTI also makes it easier to share and deploy your application into different accounts since there are no account specific configurations or dependencies.
+Check our docs for more information on JiTI and the benefits this provides.

 # What does this example do?
 - This example deploys an ec2 (application layer) alongside all required infrastructure pieces and then proceeds to terminate them all.
 This example requires no configuration